aDotInTheVoid/xmark/README.md

 ### License

-Ramhorns is free software, and is released under the terms of the GNU General Public License version 3.
+xmark is released under the terms of the GNU General Public License version 3.
 See [LICENSE](LICENSE).